L-Shah/SerenityReflections/README.md

 ->Environment Configuration
  .env file stores sensitive information such as the Groq API key.

 ---

-## Design Decisions

-One major design decision was using a step-by-step reflection flow instead of a single large form.
-This reduces cognitive load and encourages thoughtful responses.
-AI functionality was intentionally limited to supportive and reflective tasks.
-System prompts explicitly prevent medical advice, ensuring ethical use of AI.
-The soundboard and Comfort AI audio features were implemented entirely on the client side using JavaScript’s Audio API.
-This improves responsiveness and reduces server load.
-SQLite was chosen as the database due to its simplicity, portability, and suitability for a small-scale personal application.
 ---

-## Challenges and Solutions

-->Session-Based Multi-Step Reflection
- Challenge: Preserving user input across multiple pages.
- Solution: Used Flask sessions to store responses until submission.

-->Asynchronous AI Communication
- Challenge: Sending user input and receiving AI responses without refreshing pages.
- Solution: Used the Fetch API with async/await and JSON responses.
 ---

 ## Installation and Usage